MarkMarsh/ruby-on-rails-test/README.md

 ## Execution

 * Make sure Redis is running
-* Make sure a Sidekiq worker is running (below)
+* Make sure a Sidekiq worker is running (see below)
-* Run the following command (the -b option is only required if you want to connect from another machine)
+* Run the following commands (the -b option to rails is only required if you want to connect from another machine)

 *Todo: work out how to run in production mode (setup secret key etc)*
 ```
 cd <root of project>

+# if Redis is running on a different machine
+export REDIS_URL":"redis://<redis server IP>:6379/0"

+# run the webserver application
 rails s -b 0.0.0.0
 ```
 Connect to the webserver at http://<hostname>:3000